 Division of Expressive Therapies

 Professional Title: Assistant Professor of Expressive Therapies; Program Coordinator, Music Therapy

 Areas of Academic Focus and Expertise: music psychotherapy, vocal psychotherapy, clinical improvisation, theory development, research design, anxiety, program development.

-Area of Work and Concentration at Lesley: Expressive Therapies, Music Therapies
+Area of Work and Concentration at Lesley: Expressive Therapies, Music Therapy

 Representative List of Recent Courses Taught: • Orientation to Expressive Therapies • Theories of Music Therapy • Research and Evaluation • Thesis seminar • Interdisciplinary Seminar (Doctoral) • Voice and Music Therapy

-Education: BMus (honors), Goldsmiths College, University of London; M.A., New York University; Ph.D., Lesley University; MT-BC, LCAT, AVPT
+Education: BMus (honors), Goldsmiths College, University of London; M.A., New York University; Ph.D., Lesley University; Music Psychotherapy Centre, NYC; MT-BC, LCAT, AVPT